 Tour of Sadras Fort

 We circled the fort wall and came in front of the gates.
 A neatly maintained lawn led to the entrance of the fort.
-The fort entrance was flanked on either side by canons which seemed to hold in spite of Chennai's harsh weather.
+The fort entrance was flanked on either side by canons which seemed to hold despite Chennai's harsh weather.
 Inside the fort walls are brick walls in ruins suggesting that these could have possibly been rooms.
 Towards the far end of the fort are two warehouses.
-Or one is said to be a warehouse and other a kitchen or a horse stable.
+Or one is said to be a warehouse and the other a kitchen or a horse stable.

 The year on the tombstones was anywhere between 1620 to 1769 AD.
 Behind the cemetery is a secret passage leading to another room.
 The room must have served as a dungeon or a hiding place.
-The room is right below a bastion so probably could be even a storeroom for gun powder and ammunition.
-A snake slithered past and we ran out of it.
+The room is right below a bastion, so it probably could be even a storeroom for gunpowder and ammunition.
+A snake slithered past, and we ran out of it.

-I have been twice to Sadras fort and the first time, we hesitated after reading about the fort and finding the famed Sadras fort itself to be deserted.
-The second time we decided to pay a visit but the police turned us away citing that a murder has happened at the fort and they are looking into it.
+But the first time, we hesitated after reading about the fort and finding the famed Sadras fort itself to be deserted.
+The second time we decided to pay a visit, but the police turned us away, citing that a murder happened at the fort and looking into it.
 So the dream of Alamparai fort was done and dusted.

 How To Reach Sadras Fort

 To reach Sadras Dutch Fort from Chennai, follow the East Coast Road and cross Mahabalipuram.
-After about 15 km from Mahabalipuram turn towards Kalpakkam and follow the road you will reach Sadras beach and from there the fort wall will be visible and you can trace the route to it.
+After about 15 km from Mahabalipuram, turn towards Kalpakkam and follow the road; you will reach Sadras beach, and from there, the fort wall will be visible, and you can trace the route to it.